Edwards v Canada (AG): Opinion of the Supreme Court of Canada

 The question for the Court was whether women could be "qualified persons" under s.
 24 and thus eligible to be appointed to the Senate.
 Ultimately, all five Justices held that the meaning of "qualified persons" did not include women.
 The Court interpreted the phrase "qualified person" based on their understanding of the intention of the drafters of the Constitution Act, 1867, despite acknowledging that the role of women in society had changed since that date.
 In 1867, women could not sit in Parliament.
 Thus, if there were to be an exception to the practice from that period, it would have to be explicitly legislated.
 The majority decision held that the common law incapacity of women to exercise public functions excluded women from the class of "qualified persons" under section 24 of the Constitution Act, 1867.

+Misconceptions

 A common misinterpretation of the case is that the Supreme Court held that women are not persons.
 For example, the website of Status of Women Canada, a federal government organization, states, "After five weeks of debate and argument the Supreme Court of Canada decided that the word 'person' did not include women."

 The majority judgment of the Supreme Court of Canada noted:

 The Court did not respond directly to the question as posed by the federal Cabinet.
 Instead, the Court gave its own interpretation of the question in a discussion of precedents regarding public office:

 The Court's unanimous answer to that question was:

 At that time, however, the Supreme Court was not the final arbiter of constitutional questions in Canada.